Working together to move Canadian forestry into the 21st century

 To ensure testing is representative of a wide range of forest types in Canada, we have chosen 15 forests that: vary from small, low intensity forests to large forests; are FSC-certified and non FSC-certified; public and private forests, and that are located in various regions across the country.
 FSC Canada would like to thank the 15 participating Forest Management Enterprises for volunteering to be part of the testing program.

 Once the testing phase is complete in April/May 2017, the results will be used to inform the Standard Development Group’s final revision of the draft national standard, prior to submitting to FSC international for approval.
-A public summary of the general findings will be made public once the testing process is complete.

 Consultation period: November 24, 2016 to February 17, 2017